MarshalX/tgcalls/README.md

 ## pytgcalls

-This project is for the most part an example for using [tgcalls](#tgcalls) Python binding together with MTProto.
+This project is implementation of using [tgcalls](#tgcalls) Python binding together with [MTProto](https://core.telegram.org/mtproto).
-A Pyrogram was chosen as a library for working with MTProto.
+A Pyrogram was chosen as a library for working with Telegram Mobile Protocol.
-You can easily write your own implementation to work with Telethon.
+You can write your own implementation to work with Telethon or other libraries.

 ### Learning by example